awsdocs/amazon-emr-management-guide/doc_source/emr-vpc-host-job-flows.md

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. In the navigation bar, select the region in which to run your cluster\.
+1. In the navigation bar, select the Region in which to run your cluster\.

 1. Choose **Start VPC Wizard**\.